 - Ensuring the past records cannot be tampered with.

 Blockchain technology utilizes cryptography as a means of protecting the identities of users, ensuring transactions are done safely and securing all information and storages of value.
-Therefore, anyone using blockchain can have complete confidence that once something is recorded on the blockchain, it is done so legitimately and in a manner that preserves security on a level of the NSA.
+Therefore, anyone using blockchain can have complete confidence that once something is recorded on a blockchain, it is done so legitimately and in a manner that preserves security.

 Despite being founded upon a similar framework, the type of cryptography used in blockchain, namely public-key cryptography, is considerably better suited to the functions associated with the technology than symmetric-key cryptography.